- Academic Programs & Policies

 The project must have a significant written component, but it need not be in the format of a formal thesis.

 Procedure: Students who elect to work on a thesis project must make arrangements before their senior year by consulting with a faculty member who will supervise the project.
 The student must register for an independent study course in their major area of study (499H) before proceeding with the preparation of the independent work.
-The Thesis Project Registration must be completed, with signatures, and filed in the Dean’s Office (102 Woods Art Building) during the semester preceding the term of graduation (see College website for specific dates).
+The Thesis Project Proposal must be completed with signatures and filed in the Dean’s Office (102 Woods Art Building) one year prior to the term of graduation (see College website for specific dates).
 The Thesis Project supervisor is expected to offer guidance to the student throughout the duration of the project.
 Two faculty members, the supervisor and the second reader, must complete a Thesis Project Evaluation Form.
 It is the responsibility of the faculty members to clearly address in their evaluations the extent to which the thesis project meets the three required elements listed above.
-Thesis projects and faculty evaluations must be submitted to the departmental unit head by the end of the 6th week of the semester of graduation.
-The unit heads signal departmental approval by forwarding the thesis project and faculty evaluations to the associate dean.
-Thesis projects not meeting the approval of the department will not be sent forward to the Dean’s Office for further consideration.
+Thesis projects and faculty evaluations must be submitted to the Associate Dean by the established deadline.
 The College Academic Distinction and Awards Committee conducts the final evaluation of the thesis project.
-Specific deadlines for each term are indicated on the Registration and Evaluation forms.
+Specific deadlines for each term are indicated on the Proposal and Evaluation forms.
 Materials submitted after the stated deadlines will not be considered by the Academic Distinction and Awards Committee.

 In general, every thesis project is reviewed by the Committee.
 However, if no member of the Committee feels qualified in the subject area of the thesis project submitted, the Committee solicits the help of another faculty member with an appropriate background.
 This outside reader then submits to the Committee a formal written evaluation.
 Even so, members of the Committee must depend heavily on the faculty evaluations.